Brian May: 1983–1999: Side projects and solo works

 During 1983, several members of Queen explored side projects.
 On 21 and 22 April in Los Angeles, May was in a studio with Eddie Van Halen, with no intention of recording anything.
 The result of the two-day session was a mini album titled Star Fleet Project, which was not originally going to be released.
 In 1986, May contributed to former Genesis guitarist Steve Hackett's album Feedback 86, playing guitar on the track "Cassandra" and providing guitar and vocals for "Slot Machine", which May co-wrote.
 Although produced in 1986, the album was not released commercially until 2000.
-In the same year, May worked with actress Anita Dobson on her first album, most noted for the song "Anyone Can Fall in Love", which added lyrics to the EastEnders theme tune and reached number four on the UK Singles Chart in August 1986.
+Another song co-written by May and Hackett during this period, "Don't Fall Away from Me", was eventually recorded by Hackett in 1992 for release on his The Unauthorised Biography compilation album.
+Also in 1986, May worked with actress Anita Dobson on her first album, most noted for the song "Anyone Can Fall in Love", which added lyrics to the EastEnders theme tune and reached number four on the UK Singles Chart in August 1986.
 May and Dobson married in 2000.
 In 1988, May contributed guitar solos to the song "When Death Calls" on Black Sabbath's 14th album Headless Cross, and the Living in a Box track "Blow The House Down" on the album Gatecrashing.
 Both albums were released in 1989.

 In the aftermath of the November 1991 death of Mercury, May chose to deal with his grief by committing himself as fully as possible to work, first by finishing his solo album, Back to the Light, and then touring worldwide to promote it.
 He frequently remarked in press interviews that this was the only form of self-prescribed therapy he could think of.
 According to Def Leppard lead singer Joe Elliott, "It was undoubtedly an enormous and terrible blow to lose someone he was so close to.
 Personally, I know it ripped the heart out of Brian, but having said that, he was in great spirits after the album was finished."
 Back to the Light featured the single "Too Much Love Will Kill You", on which he collaborated as a songwriter with Frank Musker and Elizabeth Lamers.
 A version with Freddie Mercury's vocals was later released on the Queen album Made in Heaven and won the Ivor Novello Award for Best Song Musically & Lyrically in 1996.